 - Take a multivitamin with minerals daily to suit your lifestyle.

-- *Take adrenal support nutrients daily to reduce the effects of stress such as found in Adrenasmart.
+- *Take adrenal support nutrients daily to help with symptoms of stress such as those found in Adrenasmart.

 Adrenasmart contains four synergistic non-glandular, adaptogenic herbs that work brilliantly to offer your body and adrenals the much-needed support and balance they desperately need.

 Each capsule contains: